 A similar manipulated take-down of the price of gold and silver occurred in the spring of 2008, ahead of the great financial crisis.
 Gold was pushed down to $750 from $1050 and silver was taken down from $20 to $10.
 This price decline was counter-intuitive to the collapsing financial condition of the U.S. financial system, which had become obvious to anyone not blinded by the official propaganda at the time.
 Of course, after the financial collapse occurred and was addressed with money printing, the price of gold ran up to an all-time high.

 It’s likely that a similar situation is taking place now.
 Only this time around all “assets” are in price-bubbles fomented by record levels of fiat money creation and the interminable expansion of credit.
 The debt portion of this equation is getting ready to hit the wall, the only question is timing.
 This explains the parabolic move in the price of Bitcoin.
-Bitcoin is nearly impossible to manipulate.
+People just have to try and use software like Bitcoin system to get an advantage over other investors as the market is so volatile, no one knows what’s going to happen next.
+However, Bitcoin is nearly impossible to manipulate.
+Even if an individual is not well versed in blockchain technology, the availability of some of the best crypto miners australia makes it possible.
 Once the western Central Banks lose the ability to manipulate the price of gold in the derivatives markets, the price of gold and silver will go on their own parabolic price journey – one that will leave the price of Bitcoin in the rear view mirror.

 If you are interested in getting unique, insightful gold/silver market analysis and mining stock investment ideas ahead of the market, subscribe to the Mining Stock Journal.
 You can get more information about this here: MSJ subscription info.